arc-archive/api-url-data-model/README.md

 const endpointModel = await downloadPartialApiModelEndpoint();
 elm.amf = endpointModel;
-elm.selected = '#123'; // Selected node ID, must be method ID that is in endpoint definition. elm.server = elm._computeServer(summaryModel); // This is element's inherited method
+elm.selected = '#123'; // Selected node ID, must be method ID that is in endpoint definition. elm.server = elm.computeCurrentServer(summaryModel); // This is element's inherited method
 elm.version = conputeApiVersion(summaryModel); // Compute version from `server` model.
 elm.protocols = ['http', 'https']; // This is encoded in AMF model.